shannonhochkins/SassyAnimation/README.md

 I'll try my best to keep up to date with Dan's animation styles.

-You can include any number of named animation keyframes, each one with or without it's related class name.
+You can include any number of named animations & keyframes, each one with or without it's related class control name.

 The most basic option is simply: